TheOnodrim/Shield/README.md

 - Remounts  /dev, /tmp, /run and /proc to be more restrictive
 - Restricts access to compilers
 - Restricts access to /root
-- Restricts firewall to only allow ssh on port `652`
+- Restrics ssh key to admin user`
 - Restricts logins
 - Restricts ssh, and enables ssh only for the admin user
 - Updates system packages and the package list